djosephsen/jq-irl/3-contains/Readme.md

 ```
 jq '.[][]|select(keys|index("ReservationId"))' in.json
 ```

-to be clear, what's happening there is that we're converting the input to a bunch of arrays of key names inside the select, and then we're checking those arrays for the VALUE "ReservationId" (REMEMBER, use `index()` to check for VALUES).
+to be clear, what's happening there is that we're converting `index`'s input to a bunch of arrays of key names inside the select (that way we can check each array for a *value*), and then we're checking those arrays for the VALUE "ReservationId" (REMEMBER, use `index()` to check for VALUES).

-Note that we can test the string "ReservationId" directly instead of having to wrap it in array brackets like with contains. `index()` is designed to check a string against a list and generally just does the right thing when you ask it to perform list-context related stuff.
-It also generally does the right thing with respect to stirng matching, ie this doesn't work:
+Note that we can test the string "ReservationId" directly instead of having to wrap it in array brackets like with contains.
+This is because `index()` is designed to do things like check a string against a list so generally it just does the right thing when you ask it to perform list-context related stuff.
+It also generally does the right thing with respect to string *matching*, ie unlike `contains`, this doesn't work:

 ```
 jq '.[][]|select(keys|index("Reserv"))' in.json
 ```

-Index is so named because it returns the index of the first element of the list that contains what we're looking for, so if we remove the select filter like
+Index is so named because it returns the index of the first element of the list that matches what we're looking for, so if we remove the select filter like
 so:

 ```
 jq '.[][]|keys|index("ReservationId")' in.json
 ```

-... we can see the real output from `select()` is a stream of numbers.
-Each of these represent the index where the string ReservationsID is located in each array returned by the keys filter.
-Select is interpreting those numbers as true, but if we wanted to be more explicit, we could have written:
+... we can see the real output from `index()` is a stream of numbers.
+Each of these represent the index where the string ReservationsID is located in each array returned by the keys filter.  `select()` is helpfully interpreting those numbers as *true*, but if we wanted to be more explicit, we could have written:

 ```
 jq '.[][]|select(keys|index("ReservationId")!=null)' in.json
 ```

-That literally says select the Reservations where the array index of the ReservationId attribute is not equal to nothing, which is another way of saying that the ReservationId attribute exists.
-There's another version of index called `rindex()`, which returns the index of the *last* occurance of its argument instead of the first occurance.
+Literally, we're saying "select the Reservations where the array index of the ReservationId attribute is not equal to nothing", which is another way of saying that the ReservationId attribute exists.

-Anyway, `index` only works for this because we're doing this kludgy transform of each input object into an array of keys with `keys` first, but really what we're actually asking here is, for each of these reservation objects, return the ones that contain the key ReservationId, so the RIGHT way to do this would be to use `has()`, because again, `has()` is what we use when we want to check for a *KEY* (remember `index` is for checking values).
+Anyway, `index` only works for this because we're doing this kludgy transform of each input object into an array of keys with `keys` first, but really what we're ultimately asking here is, for each of these reservation objects, return the ones that contain the key ReservationId, so the RIGHT way to do this would be to use `has()`, because again, `has()` is what we use when we want to check for a *KEY* (`index` is for checking *values*).

 ```
 jq '.[][]|select(has("ReservationId"))' in.json
 ```

-WOW, that's so much better, `has` is totally what we were after from the beginning, but at least now we (hopefully) understand the distinction between these filters.
+WOW, that's so much more concise and understandable, `has` is totally what we were after from the beginning, but at least now we (hopefully) understand the distinction between these filters.
 It's pretty often the case with JQ that your first answer won't be the optimal one, and that's OK (or at least I'm telling myself it's OK and I recommend you do to).

 ## Excercise 7
 Explain the error thrown by: